 By Raymond Obermeyer, Managing Director at SEW-EURODRIVE South Africa

-SEW-EURODRIVE is a specialist in drive and control technologies which offers a comprehensive range of services to industry for the entire value chain including engineering and selection to start-up and maintenance.
-The company provides services to companies in the mining, automotive, manufacturing and agri-processing sectors, amongst others.
+Drives and automation expert SEW-EURODRIVE offers a comprehensive range of adaptable engineering solutions to industry for the entire value chain including engineering and selection to start-up and maintenance.

 SEW-EURODRIVE SA is in the process of transforming the local drives and automation sector with a new 26 000m2 factory in Aeroton, Johannesburg.
 The new facility includes an expanded assembly, warehousing and repair facility for geared motors and industrial gearboxes, as well as the company’s variable speed drives and servo motors which are now assembled in a purpose-built clean electronics assembly area.
 Its flagship mining industry product, the new Generation X.e Series of industrial gear units, will be the first product to be assembled in this new facility.
 The new local assembly capability offers South African and Southern African clients massively reduced lead times for replacement drive units and complete drive and power packs,

 For the first time in its history, SEW-EURODRIVE will be exhibiting at the Mining Indaba at the Cape Town International Conference Centre from 9-12 May 2022.